polarityio/opencti/README.md

 ## OpenCTI Integration Options

 ### OpenCTI URL
-The Base URL for your OpenCTI instance including the schema. (i.e. - https://myopenctiserver)
+The Base URL for your OpenCTI instance including the scheme. (i.e. - https://myopenctiserver).
+Option must be set to "Users can view only".

 ### OpenCTI API Key
 Valid OpenCTI API Key found in your OpenCTI user account profile.